(Case Study) How This Consultancy Cut Back 30% of Its Services Yet Improved Profitability

 This is the truth about high-performing consultancies.
 It’s not about the number of clients or the number of services they boast.
 It’s about the ability to charge premium fees while significantly reducing costs.

-And for consultancies with a narrow focus, the costs will inevitably go down over time.
+And for consultancies with a narrow focus, costs will inevitably decline over time.

-Repetition allows for the creation of efficient systems and processes and automation.
+Repetition allows for the creation of efficient systems, processes, and automation.
 Project completion time is reduced.
 The depth of expertise grows, and so does the value to clients.
 New hires are trained more efficiently.
-Client acquisition costs reduce as more work is delivered by returning clients and referrals.
+Client acquisition costs decrease as more work is delivered by returning clients and referrals.
 It’s a glorious loop to heaven!

 In conclusion